-A termly topic is used as the basis for Adult lead teaching sessions.
+A termly topic is used as the basis for Adult led teaching sessions.
 This is modified as necessary depending of the children’s response to activities.
 Daily opportunities for outdoor learning within the enclosed Early Years play area and the wider school grounds are planned into available activities.
 Outings to a variety of different environments including shops, the forest, garden centres, parks, places of interest are carried out on a weekly bases to enhance the curriculum and give opportunities for first-hand experience which the children need.
+This has been limited by the coronavirus pandemic.
 The children have access to a range of technology equipment including computers and iPads to enhance learning opportunities in all areas of the curriculum.

-Each child has a Personal Learning Intention Map with outcomes targets linked to their Education and Health Care Plan.
+Each child has a SEND Profile with outcomes and targets linked to their Education and Health Care Plan, Speech and Language targets and targets set on their individual pupil support plans.
 Work on these is incorporated into daily routines and individual specific teaching times throughout the week.
 Sensory programmes are developed for individual children.
 These are carried out throughout the week as part of the integrated curriculum and in individually planned sessions.